healthchecks/healthchecks/templates/docs/api.md

 `POST SITE_ROOT/api/v1/checks/<uuid>/pause`

-Disables monitoring for a check, without removing it.
+Disables monitoring for a check without removing it.
 The check goes into a "paused" state.
 You can resume monitoring of the check by pinging it.

 This API call has no request parameters.